How ProScore Works

 Providers who respond to customer reviews earn credit for accountability and engagement.

 Consumer Beware List and Skilled Trades Ontario registrations are checked.
-BBB standing, Google verification status, and contact completeness contribute to the verification picture.
+BBB standing, Google Business status, and contact completeness contribute to the verification picture.

 Providers with more detailed reviews and higher confidence scores earn more credit.
 Weaknesses identified across multiple reviews reduce the score proportionally.